LAST QUARTER 2025

 Foxburrow Farm

 A new goat arrived at Hainault Forest in December 2025.
-All new arrivals have to be kept in isolation before being introduced to Foxburrow Farm.
-The Golden Guernsey is a rare breed of dairy goat from the Channel Islands.
-It is golden with the colour ranging from pale blonde to deep bronze.
-They are generally smaller than other British milking goats.
-Males are usually horned.
-Since 2024 the breed has been officially known as the Royal Golden Guernsey Goat after receiving the title from King Charles III.
-It is an endangered breed with fewer than 2000 living animals.
+All new arrivals must be kept in isolation before being introduced to Foxburrow Farm.
+The Golden Guernsey is a rare breed of dairy goat originating from the Channel Islands.
+Its colouration ranges from pale blonde to deep bronze.
+Generally, these goats are smaller than other British milking goats, and males are typically horned.
+Since 2024, the breed has been officially recognised as the Royal Golden Guernsey Goat after receiving this title from King Charles III.
+It is considered an endangered breed, with fewer than 2000 individuals remaining.

-A Norfolk Horn ram has also been introduced to Foxburrow Farm and it is hoped that during spring the ewes will produce lambs.
+A Norfolk Horn ram has been introduced to Foxburrow Farm, and it is anticipated that the ewes will give birth to lambs in the spring.

-Foxburrow Farm has three Alpacas, two are white and one is brown.
-Alpacas originate from South America.
-They are members of the camel family domesticated by the people of the Peruvian Andes about 6,000 years ago.
+Foxburrow Farm has three alpacas, two of which are white and one is brown.
+Alpacas are native to South America and belong to the camel family.
+They were domesticated by the inhabitants of the Peruvian Andes around 6,000 years ago.

-This cute rabbit is one of several small mammals found in Foxburrow Farm.
-The farm is free to enter.
+This cute rabbit is one of several small mammals found at Foxburrow Farm, which has no admission fee.

 #